 Have you heard about it?

 A widespread practice for years in Turkey and the Middle East, it has only started to become popular in Europe recently.
-The treatment is not currently available in Australia due to quarantine restrictions, but it’s something to look out for is you’re travelling abroad!
-The way it works is you soak your feet in a tub with little fish for about 20-30 minutes, during which the fish suck and nibble away at dead, dry skin.
+The treatment is not currently available in Australia due to quarantine restrictions, but it’s something to look out for if you’re travelling abroad!

 Is it unpleasant?

 No, it's a natural peeling and also a micro-massage!
-Initially it may tickle a bit, but once you get used to it, it feels quite nice.
+Initially it may tickle, but it feels quite nice once you get used to it.